 Military personnel frequently move, and sometimes things get lost in the shuffle.
 For example, you may switch banks or credit unions when you PCS and forget to close out an account.
 You may have been due to receive a tax refund, security deposit, utility deposit, or a dependent may PCS in the middle of a pay period and not receive their final paycheck.
 If it’s only a few hours, they may not even notice they didn’t receive it.
 But that money doesn’t just disappear – it gets turned into the state where it awaits to be claimed.

-Each year there are millions of dollars worth of unclaimed property and money turned over to states across the nation.
-Individuals who have rights to this wealth of assets may not even know they are the rightful owners of this unclaimed property.
-It is estimated that one in eight American’s could be the owners of the estimated 32 billion dollars currently held in states across the country.
-Here we look at some of the assets that are being held and how you can find out if you are entitled to any of this unclaimed property.
+Each year, millions of dollars worth of unclaimed property and money are turned over to states across the nation.
+Individuals with rights to this wealth of assets may not even know they are the rightful owners of this unclaimed property.
+One in eight Americans could be the owners of the estimated 32 billion dollars currently held in states across the country.
+Here we look at some of the assets being held and how you can determine if you are entitled to any of this unclaimed property.

 How to Find Unclaimed Property and Money

 Sometimes referred to as abandoned property, unclaimed property is considered as any assets held in financial institutions that have no activity or contact with the rightful owner for one year or longer.

 The following list is an example of common property that makes up the bulk of the assets currently being held by state treasurers and other agencies.

 - Checking and savings accounts

 - Gift certificates

 - and more